spiraldb/vortex/README.md

 One of the unique attributes of the (in-progress) Vortex file format is that it encodes the physical layout of the data within the file's footer.
 This allows the file format to be effectively self-describing and to evolve without breaking changes to the file format specification.

-Relatedly, the layouts allow us to encode additional "heavyweight" metadata in the file; one planned such use case is to embed a WASM decoder for forward-compatbility with new encodings.
+In fact, the format is designed to support forward compatibility by optionally embedding WASM decoders directly into the files themselves.
+This should help avoid the rapid calcification that has plagued other columnar file formats.

 ## Components